 Upstream systemctl documents list-units as the in-memory view, so this output does not include every target unit file installed on disk.

-3. Add --all when the target list should include loaded targets that are currently inactive.
+3. Add --all when you also need loaded targets that are currently inactive.

 $ systemctl list-units --type=target --all --no-pager